toksaitov/WebGL-and-WASM-Point-Cloud-Visualizer/Readme.md

-Be is a real-time rendering engine optimized to draw large amounts of geometric primitives.
+This is a small demo to illustrate the power of C and OpenGL inside of a browser through WASM and WebGL.